 Prospective Student Assessment

 The Learning Center Director will assess your student in reading, writing, and math.
 The assessment includes the STAR reading and math assessment, Fountas and Pinnell Individual Reading Inventory, and a writing prompt.
 The assessment takes about 1.5 hours.
-Students in grades K-3 are also assessed by our occupational therapist.
+Our occupational therapist will also perform an evaluation if needed.

 Once the assessment is completed, the Admissions Committee meets to review the assessment results.
 If the team believes that your student is a strong candidate for Pathway and that Pathway can meet the needs of your student, a three-day student visit is offered.